 Another thing that may be off putting for queer people is that other element of heteronormativity – traditional male/female gender roles.
 Because, like other fields that concern themselves with the spiritual elements of sexuality such as new age Tantra, there is a lot of talk of ‘male energy’ and ‘female energy’ – with the male energy often meaning active, dynamic energy, and female energy equated with passive, receiving, energy.
 To go with this are a few courses that would raise eyes in queer circles, such as the Intensive Men’s Training, in which men learn to access their inner masculinity.
 Their are also female only courses, such as Sources of Female Power, in which women come together in solidarity and learn about the their innate power (this would more acceptable in leftist circles as it is about empowering an oppressed group).
 But in general, there is sometimes a strong polarisation of ‘man’ and ‘woman’ – which jars with the queer and radical feminist understanding of ‘emancipation’ when it comes to love and sexuality, putting some people off ZEGG as a community.

-This is a tricky topic to deal with, and not one that can be properly elaborated or explored in a paragraph or two.
+This is a tricky topic to deal with, and not one that can really be properly elaborated or explored in a paragraph or two.
 Our society, like many human cultures throughout the world and throughout history, have been dominated by males.
 The patriarchal foundations of our society force people into positions of oppressor and oppressed, in which both men and women suffer.
 What’s more, strict normative prescription for how one should behave based on their sex is something that hinders self-expression, understanding, love, and diversity.
 But, as I experienced it, ZEGG is not a patriarchal space.
-The community is run on the basis of equality, and it goes without saying that that means equality between men and women.
+The community is run on the basis of equality, and it goes without saying that this means equality between men and women.
 Some of the strongest personalities at ZEGG are women and the large variety of communication methods ensure that everyone has a voice.
 And while ZEGG is not a queer space, it is certainly open and accepting of queer people.
-On the entrances to the male and female toilets is a sign saying ‘*and Trans, intersex, and non-binary’, and to go with the ‘men’s circles’ and ‘women’s circles’ that happened one evening was also a ‘people circles’.
+On the entrances to the male and female toilets is a sign saying ‘*and Trans, intersex, and non-binary’, and to go with the ‘men’s circles’ and ‘women’s circles’, which regularly take place, are the ‘people’s circles’.

 The influence that ZEGG has had on the German eco-village movement is not to be understated.
-Many of the things that made ZEGG a pioneering place in the early 90’s (the various communication techniques, non-traditional relationships, ecologically based ways of living) are now becoming fairly standard but they were all pretty radical in the beginning.
-Today ZEGG is still a model for a well functioning community and a great place to learn about various methods of community building, as well as to improve your capacity to love.
+Many of the things that made ZEGG a pioneering place in the early 90’s (the various communication techniques, non-traditional relationships, ecologically based ways of living) are now becoming fairly standard, but all these elements made ZEGG a pretty radical place in the 90’s.
+Today ZEGG is still a model for a well functioning community and a great place to learn about various methods of community building, and improving your capacity for love.

 For more information: https://www.zegg.de